-Course Title: Nutrition Honors Course Number: 5L2NU Grade(s): 11-12 Credits: 5.0 Prerequisites: Enrolled in the Academy of Length: Full Year Health Science Careers
+Course Title: Nutrition Honors Course Number: 5L2NU Grade(s): 11-12 Credits: 5.0 Prerequisites: Enrolled in the Academy of Health Science Careers Length: Full Year

-Scientific Principles of Nutrition outlines the relationship of diet, lifestyle, and the prevention of disease.
+Nutrition outlines the relationship of diet, lifestyle, and the prevention of disease.
 An overview of the digestion, absorption, and metabolism of protein, carbohydrates, fat, vitamins, and minerals is provided.
 Nutrition needs at various stages of the lifespan are stressed.
 Applying the science of nutrition to your life including needs for fitness and physical activity, evaluating nutrition claims, food labeling, and other consumer concerns are emphasized.